YaNesyTortiK/WirePatches/README.md

 # Patches Preview

 ## SystemTime
 This patch is providing a digital clock with hours, minutes, seconds and milliseconds with ability to disable any of these individually.
-Also you can change text color and scale text.
+Also you can change text color, scale text and switch between bold and regular font.

 [>DOWNLOAD<](https://raw.githubusercontent.com/YaNesyTortiK/WirePatches/refs/heads/main/SystemTime.wired)